Maluuba/newsqa/README.md

 type | The type of data this should be used for.
 Will be "train", "dev", or "test".
 questions | The questions about the story. q | A question about the story. consensus | The consensus answer.
-Can have start and end positions like in the example above or can be `{"badQuestion": true}` or `{"noAnswer": true}`. isAnswerAbsent | Proportion of crowdsourcers that said there was no answer to the question in the story. isQuestionBad | Proportion of crowdsourcers that said the question does not make sense. version | The version string for the dataset.
+Use this field to pick the best continuous answer span from the text.
+If you want to know about a question having multiple answers in the text then you can use the more detailed "answers" and "validatedAnswers".
+The object can have start and end positions like in the example above or can be `{"badQuestion": true}` or `{"noAnswer": true}`.
+Note that there is only one consensus answer since it's based on the majority agreement of the crowdsourcers. isAnswerAbsent | Proportion of crowdsourcers that said there was no answer to the question in the story. isQuestionBad | Proportion of crowdsourcers that said the question does not make sense. version | The version string for the dataset.